aliotalab/ZIKVplacentaRNAseq/README.md

 # ZIKVplacentaRNAseq
-#This repository contains all of the R, Python, and Bash scripts used to generate the figures in Boehm et. al.
+This repository contains all of the R and Bash scripts used to generate the figures in Bohm et. al. 2025.